djrlj694/cookiecutter-repo/{{cookiecutter.repo_dir}}/README.md

 ## References

-See [REFERENCES.md](REFERENCES.md) for a list of sources that I found helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.
+See [REFERENCES.md](REFERENCES.md) for a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.